 a) The computer responsible for routing data

-b) The computer where data is terminated
+b) The computer where the data is stored

 c) The computer that initiates data transmission